iot-tor/iot-tor/README.md

 There are two "modes":

-- the "low memory mode": it keeps only 64 relays of each type (guard, middle, exit)
+- the "low memory mode": it keeps only 64 relays of each type (guard, middle, exit).
 - the "standard memory": if keeps all relays nodes. it takes much more memory, and need PSRAM (ESP-wroover for example).
 Note that you also need (at least) the 8mb flash version.
 Important info of nodes (ip, fp, id25519, ntor, flags) are stored in the table cache_descs[].
 One use the fingerprint (fp) to know where to store the "descriptor".
 One try the position 'fp[0:1]', and if it is already used, we try fp[1:2]... and so one up to fp[18:19].
 Note that if cache_descs[] have size approx two times the number of nodes in the consensus (and we suppose that each fp is "as random"), each try has 50% chances to succed, so this method will fail with probability 2^(-19), which is good for our usage.

 To change the mode, look at the file "defines.hpp"